-A self-described “desert rat” raised in Albuquerque, NM, Robin lives in Lake Highlands, is clarinet instructor for the Highland Park schools, and has students in the Mesquite and Richardson School Districts.
+A self-described “desert rat” raised in Albuquerque, NM, Robin lives in Lake Highlands, Korevaar is a clarinet instructor for the Highland Park schools, and has students in the Mesquite and Richardson School Districts.

 Her interest in psychology and social services led her to major in music therapy at Loyola University with a minor in clarinet performance, and she earned a masters degree in social work at UT Arlington.
 Playing in the New Orleans Saints jazz band in the Superdome was a treat during her college years, but she also played with a variety of other groups.
 While working in the health care field, she continued to play and teach clarinet, but when she started her family, she got more active in area music groups, and was a founding member of the chamber ensemble Camerata Winds.
 She has been a member of the New Orleans, Colorado, Dallas, Fort Worth, Garland and Las Colinas symphonies, and the Dallas Opera Orchestra.

 Music runs in the family.
 Both of Robin’s parents played the piano, and her father also played the oboe.
 She says they supported her choice of careers, but may not understand her busy lifestyle.
 Sharing music is important, and she especially loves live performances with son Ridge, who plays the alto clarinet and saxophone, and Jake, who plays piano and shows an interest in violin and percussion.